 Saddler Funeral Home in Lebanon, where Reid Van Ness stored bodies for months at a time.
-(Photo: John Partipilo)
+Photo by John Partipilo.

 Tennessee officials this week cautioned the Mexican and Guatemalan consulates in Atlanta against doing business with an ex-funeral director and embalmer who lost his licenses more than a year ago for failing to send bodies of deceased immigrants overseas for burial.